Privacy Policy

 This boundary is enforced structurally in the codebase: admin database queries select only metadata fields (identifiers, titles, timestamps, categories) and never include content columns.
 An allowlist-based helper provides defense-in-depth by stripping any non-metadata fields from admin responses.

 Our database is hosted on managed PostgreSQL infrastructure in US East (Virginia).
-Backups are handled by our hosting provider.
+Backups are handled by our hosting provider with daily backups retained for 6 days, weekly backups retained for 1 month, and monthly backups retained for 3 months.

 5. Third-Party Services